 I’ve added Remembrance to my list of albums with binaural beats (or Hemi-Sync®) and how to use them.

-Anonymous asked: I recently purchased Gammadrone, but since I'm still a bit uneducated about the Gamma wave frequency, I'm curious to know if it can be used as a dream/sleep aid besides a meditation aid.
+Anonymous said: I recently purchased Gammadrone, but since I'm still a bit uneducated about the Gamma wave frequency, I'm curious to know if it can be used as a dream/sleep aid besides a meditation aid.
 Would this frequency keep me awake?
 I know I can just listen to it and find out, but I want to be able to use it properly in an appropriate and optimized environment.
 Thank you!

 Gammadrone was created for light meditation.
 The Gamma and Hypergamma frequencies used in Gammadrone aren’t necessarily conducive for use during sleep.
 Further, the music is running at about 72 BPM, which is slightly higher than a resting heart rate.